An intern typing on a laptop computer in an office

 Your referee and reference letter

 The application form will ask you to provide information about your referee.
-Your referee should be a member of university academic staff (eg a tutor, advisor or professor) who can comment on your academic ability, the quality of your work, your potential for further study, and your suitability for the programme(s).
-Where possible, please enter your referee’s institutional/professional email address.
+Your referee should be a member of university academic staff (eg a tutor, advisor or professor) who can comment on your academic ability, the quality of your work, your potential for further study, and your suitability for the programme.
+Please enter your referee’s institutional or professional email address.
+If this is not possible, you will need to provide additional details when registering your referee so that we can, where necessary, seek confirmation of their authenticity.
+Your referee will also need to explain the reason for this in their letter.

 To give your referee as much time as possible to submit their reference for you, we recommend that you add your referee's details and submit the first two sections of the application form (‘About you’ and ‘Reference’) as soon as possible.
 As soon as you submit these sections of the form: